Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 > **[PlayStation 2 Magazine:](https://magogonthemarch.wordpress.com/official-uk-playstation-2-magazine-oddworld-obliterated-2004/)**
 > "Like an ex-girlfriend who offers a mercy shag and then changes her mind at the last minute,
 > Oddworld Inhabitants has decided not to bring its new game to PS2 after all.
 Oddworld Stranger,
-> published by EA, was due to mark the developer’s return to Sony hardware, but apparently the PS2
+> published by EA, was due to mark the developer's return to Sony hardware, but apparently the PS2
 > version was too far behind the Xbox to make a simultaneous release viable.
-It’s a shame really,
+It's a shame really,
-> but we’re not about to lose any beauty sleep over an alien cowboy."
+> but we're not about to lose any beauty sleep over an alien cowboy."

 One thing is for certain, while Microsoft has a lot of blood on their hands, the failure of Munch wasn't their fault.
 If anything, they provided the means for the game to become reality in the first